open-telemetry/opentelemetry-go/example/otel-collector/README.md

         endpoint: "<jaeger-service-url>:14250"
 ```

-After this, apply the configuration to your OpenTelemetry Collector instance (with `k apply -f otel-controller-config.yaml` for k8s users).
+After this, apply the configuration to your OpenTelemetry Collector instance (with `kubectl apply -f otel-controller-config.yaml` for k8s users).
 You should see that the Collector creates the otlp receiver:

 ```json
 {"level":"info","ts":1589184143.206609,"caller":"builder/receivers_builder.go:79","msg":"Receiver started.","component_kind":"receiver","component_type":"otlp","component_name":"otlp"}
 ```